iterative/datachain/docs/quick-start.md

 ## Vectorized analytics over Python objects

 Some operations can run inside the DB without deserialization.
-For instance, let\'s calculate the total cost of using the LLM APIs, assuming the Mixtral call costs \$2 per 1M input tokens and \$6 per 1M output tokens:
+For instance, let's calculate the total cost of using the LLM APIs, assuming the Mixtral call costs $2 per 1M input tokens and $6 per 1M output tokens:

 ``` py